NU-Digital-Cultures/Trout/README.md

 Our broad research on the overall student renting experience, current student grassroots campaigns, key debates in student renting, and some recent updates in the renting market and student housing crisis can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/StudentTenants/StudentRenting.md).
 <br>

 These contextual considerations are applied to the Tenant Talk app as they provide the ground content for facilitating our understanding of the struggles student tenans face.
-This understanding informed us of what our app should set out to achieve and it can best support contemporary student tenants in the renting market.
+This understanding informed us of what our app should set out to achieve and how it can best support student tenants in the contemporary, ever-changing renting market.
 <br>

-The student renting experience is considered and theorisded more deeply in relation to our framing devices (in section 4).
+The student renting experience is considered and theorised more deeply in section 4 (and in relation to our project's framing devices).
 <br>

 ## Our Research Method: Our Survey (Tenant Talk, 2024)